W3+ (Waterloo Womxn + Nonbinary Wednesdays) is a community of womxn and nonbinary grad students, post-docs, staff and faculty.

 This is an opportunity to gain valuable experience chairing meetings and organizing events centered around important social issues in a supportive environment.

 If you are interested or want to know more, please contact firstname.lastname@example.org.
 Please feel free to circulate to your colleagues and inform others who might be interested in this great opportunity!

 August 24, 2020

-W3 is now positively charged!
-The W3 Planning Committee has changed its name to W3+: Waterloo Womxn and Nonbinary Wednesdays (pronounced “W three plus”).
-The change in spelling from women to womxn signals that feminist spaces have historically excluded racialized women; and the plus reflects gender and sexual fluidity of our membership as inspired by LGBTQIA2S+ and the countless ways in which people self-identify.
-Like an atom that has lost an electron, a positively charged W3+ strives to create space for its members against the negativity of all forms of oppression.
+W3 is now "positively charged." ;) The W3 planning committee has changed the name of the group to W3+, Waterloo Womxn and Nonbinary Wednesdays (pronounced “W three plus”).
+The change in spelling from women to womxn signals that feminist spaces have historically excluded racialized women and the plus reflects the gender and sexual fluidity of our membership as inspired by LGBTQIA2S+ and the countless ways in which people self-identify.
+W3+ strives to create space for its members against the negativity of all forms of oppression.
 We believe that this name better reflects our constituency, our vibe and attitude, and the community we are and hope to continue to build.

 We invite women with an ‘e’ to see themselves as womxn and begin to explore what that difference means—what it would mean to racialize whiteness and settler colonialism, and to challenge the heteronormative binary of gender/sexuality.
 As our style guide for communications, we will use womxn and nonbinary when referencing our membership.
 This is not a prescriptive policy for members’ or presenters’ work or research or identity, and we will respect everyone’s choice of spelling.